Delta Basin

 Or go directly to:

 Oblique wave attack can significantly reduce the amount of wave overtopping at dykes compared to perpendicular wave attack.
-In a study physical model tests have been performed in a state-of-the-art wave basin at Deltares to develop new guidelines for the influence of oblique wave attack on dykes with a berm.
+In a study physical model tests have been performed in the Delta Basin to develop new guidelines for the influence of oblique wave attack on dykes with a berm.

 You have not yet indicated whether you want to accept or reject cookies.
 This means that this element cannot be displayed.